HEALTH

 Jul 18, 2022, 2:51 PM | Updated: Aug 2, 2022, 10:26 am

 Todd Haskew, Salt Lake City Mosquito Abatement District vector control technician, collects a water sample from a mosquito source, looking for mosquito larvae, in Salt Lake City on Thursday, July 23, 2020.
-(Deseret News hile photo)
+(Deseret News file photo)

-(Deseret News hile photo)
+(Deseret News file photo)

 SALT LAKE CITY — The Davis County Health Department has reported the presence of West Nile Virus in some of the county’s mosquitos.
 The department did not specify where, only that the virus was found in a mosquito pool within the county.